Main focus: Creative Industries

 Country: United Kingdom

-Topics: ethics, research methodologies, future of work, ethnography, ai ethics, ux research
+Topics: creative industries, innovation, research methodologies, future of work, ethnography, ai ethics, ux research

 Examples of previous talks / appearances: